bartverhavert/bartverhavert.github.io/content/blog/2017-04-01-raspberry-pi-headless-setup.md

 [a blog post](https://davidmaitland.me/2015/12/raspberry-pi-zero-headless-setup/)
 which I used to get the job done.
 For me, the following steps were sufficient.

-* Insert SD card in Windows
+* Insert SD card in your computer, I used a Windows machine for this
-* Use an application like 'Paragon ExtFS', something that can write to Ext4 Linux partitions
+* Use an application like 'Paragon ExtFS' for Windows, or just anything that can write to Ext4 Linux partitions
 * Edit the file at `etc/network/interfaces` on the mounted disk.
 Find the following lines of code

 ~~~